DevBigEazi/3310-backend/README.md

 - Each player gets a unique referral code upon registration
 - When a referred player earns their first 50 points:
-  - The referrer receives 50 bonus points added directly to their dayly accumulated score
+  - The referrer receives 50 bonus points added directly to their daily accumulated score
-  - The referred player receives 25 bonus points added directly to their dayly accumulated score
+  - The referred player receives 25 bonus points added directly to their daily accumulated score
-- These bonus points immediately boost their chance to compete for dayly rewards
+- These bonus points immediately boost their chance to compete for daily rewards

 See [REFERRAL_SYSTEM.md](./docs/REFERRAL_SYSTEM.md) for detailed documentation.